 “Where to stay on where?”

 Most visitors to Oahu have never heard of the Windward Coast, though many visit without knowing!
 Windward refers to the east side of the island, where moist ocean air blows onshore before it’s intercepted by the lush Ko’olau Range.
-This is the area where we stayed during our five-week Home Exchange and we fell more than a little in love with the area.
+This is the area where we stayed during our five-week Home Exchange, and we fell more than a little in love with the area.
 Find out what makes it so special… but why it might not be for everyone!
 It is another one of the top places to stay Oahu has to offer.

--Some of the best beaches on Oahu are right there in your back yard!
-Lanikai, Kailua, Waimanolo… they’re hard to beat!
+-Some of the best beaches on Oahu are right there in your backyard!
+Lanikai, Kailua, and Waimanalo Beach… they’re hard to beat!

 Most other attractions (beyond the stunning local beaches) are 30-60 minutes away.
 And those drives are some of the most beautiful on the island!
-Attractions like the Polynesian Cultural Center and Kualoa Ranch take you along Kam Highway where the Ko’olau Range nearly falls into the sea and it’s so breathtaking that you won’t mind looking out the car window.
+Attractions like the Polynesian Cultural Center and Kualoa Ranch take you along Kam Highway, where the Ko’olau Range nearly falls into the Pacific Ocean, and it’s so breathtaking that you won’t mind looking out the car window.

 -If you’re looking for house or apartment rentals on Oahu, you’ll have plenty of choices in this area.
-After all, people live here and they go away on vacation too!
+After all, people live here, and they go away on vacation too!
 Many also have rental properties as an investment.
-Check out all the awesome Airbnbs on the Windward Coast.

 -Another big pro of staying in an area where locals live?
 You’ll actually meet and connect with locals!
 Shocking, I know.
 But we had so many awesome experiences making friends all along the Windward Coast: at quiet beaches most tourists don’t make the time to explore, at poke places away from the main drag, at the used book shop, on hiking trails that aren’t Diamond Head.
 We even went trick-or-treating with thousands of locals on Halloween!